emacs18/elpa-packages/el-search-readme.txt

    `(foo ,b ,a . ,rest) RET

-Type y to replace a match and go to the next one, r to replace without moving, SPC or n to go to the next match and ! to replace all remaining matches automatically.  q quits.
-And ? shows a quick help summarizing all of these keys.
+Type y to replace a match and go to the next one, r to replace without moving (hitting r again restores that match), n to go to the next match without replacing and ! to replace all remaining matches automatically.  q quits.  ? shows a quick help summarizing all of these keys.

 It is possible to replace a match with an arbitrary number of expressions using "splicing mode".
 When it is active, the replacement expression must evaluate to a list, and is spliced into the buffer for any match.
 Hit s from the prompt to toggle splicing mode in an `el-search-query-replace' session.

+There are two ways to edit replacements directly while performing an el-search-query-replace:

+(1) Without suspending the search: hit o at the prompt to show the replacement of the current match in a separate buffer.
+You can edit the replacement in this buffer.
+Confirming with C-c C-c will make el-search replace the current match with this buffer's contents.

+(2) At any time you can interrupt a query-replace session by hitting RET.
+Make your edits, then resume the query-replace session by hitting C-S-j C-% or M-s e j %.

 Multi query-replace